TUESDAY, SEPTEMBER 17 - WEDNESDAY, SEPTEMBER 18

 About This Training Seminar:

-activity – because drug candidate profiles seen in in vitro test systems often do not adequately reflect in vivo responses due to the drug candidates’ interaction with variable ambient physiology.
-More specifically, this
+– because drug candidate profiles seen in in vitro test systems often do not adequately reflect in vivo responses due to the drug candidates’ interaction with variable ambient physiology.
+More specifically, this seminar

-seminar describes the pharmacological procedures needed to convert ‘descriptive data’ (what we see) to ‘predictive data’ (what will be seen) through universal pharmacological scales such as affinity, efficacy, cooperativity
+describes the pharmacological procedures needed to convert ‘descriptive data’ (what we see) to ‘predictive data’ (what will be seen) through universal pharmacological scales such as affinity, efficacy, cooperativity parameters,

-signaling), (2) antagonists (with inverse agonists) and (3) allosteric modulators (characterization of NAMs, PAMs).
-I will illustrate how concepts introduced over the past 15 years have considerably expanded and revitalized the possibilities for GPCRs
+(2) antagonists (with inverse agonists) and (3) allosteric modulators (characterization of NAMs, PAMs).
+I will illustrate how concepts introduced over the past 15 years have considerably expanded and revitalized the possibilities for GPCRs as therapeutic

 What You Will Learn: